 A Japanese rockstar who seamlessly pivoted from pop heartthrob to band frontman, maintaining a parallel career as a ubiquitous television personality.

-Daigo Naito's career is a study in charismatic reinvention.
-He first captured the Japanese public's attention not just with music, but with his entire persona—launching in 2003 as Daigo Stardust, a glam-rock-inspired solo act under Victor Entertainment.
-His boyish looks and energetic pop-rock made him a chart success and a familiar face.
-In 2007, he demonstrated serious musical ambition by founding the rock band Breakerz, where he served as lead vocalist and songwriter, channeling a harder sound that sustained a dedicated following.
-What makes his story distinct is the duality he maintained; even as Breakerz released albums and toured, Daigo remained a constant presence on Japanese variety and talk shows, known for his easygoing humor and marriage to actress and singer Keiko Kitagawa.
-He later dropped the 'Stardust' moniker, symbolically merging his solo work with his established identity, embodying the modern multi-hyphenate entertainer who thrives across music, television, and acting.
+Daigo Naito launched in 2003 as Daigo Stardust, a glam-rock solo act under Victor Entertainment that captured Japanese audiences with his boyish looks and energetic pop-rock.
+He sustained chart success and television visibility before founding the rock band Breakerz in 2007, where he served as lead vocalist and songwriter.
+Breakerz released albums and toured while Daigo remained a regular presence on variety and talk shows, where his easygoing humor connected with viewers.
+He married actress and singer Keiko Kitagawa.
+Later he dropped the 'Stardust' moniker, merging his solo work with his established identity.
+His career spans music, television, and acting, embodying the modern multi-hyphenate entertainer.

 1965–1980